 Skip to main content

-Flat Roof Materials: EPDM, TPO, PVC, and Modified Bitumen Compared
+Flat Roof Materials: EPDM, TPO, PVC, and Bitumen Compared

 Flat roof systems use different membrane technologies.
 Compare EPDM, TPO, PVC, and modified bitumen on cost, durability, installation, and best use cases.